Slump6s

-Namil Bridges (born December 20, 2004), known professionally as Slump6s, is an American rapper from Rochester, New York.
-He is currently signed to record labels Republic Records, UMG, and Field Trip having released his projects Origin and Genesis under the labels.
-He is known for his single "Antisocial", a collaboration with American rapper tana.
+Namil Bridges (born December 20, 2004), known professionally as Slump6s (pronounced “Slump success”), is an American rapper from Rochester, New York.
+He gained recognition for his single "Antisocial", a collaboration with American rapper tana, as well as his song “Mental”, with producer Whethan and fellow musician Glaive.

-Early life
+Early life and career

-At the age of 6, Slump6s started recording in his father's music studio taking inspiration from videos of Michael Jackson that he would obsessively watch.
-As a child, he would play orchestral instrumentals in a band and listen to artists the likes of XXXTentacion, Ski Mask the Slump God, and Lil Uzi Vert.
+Namil Bridges was born on December 20, 2004 in Rochester, New York At the age of six, Slump6s started recording in his father's music studio, taking inspiration from videos of Michael Jackson that he would obsessively watch.
+As a child, he would play orchestral instrumentals in a band and listen to artists like XXXTentacion, Ski Mask the Slump God, Lil Uzi Vert, and Tyler, the Creator.

-Career

-He first started gaining traction with the release of his single "Antisocial" with fellow teenage rapper tana.
+He first started gaining traction with the release of his single "Antisocial" with fellow teenage rapper Tana.
 In 2021, he released his debut mixtape Origin.
-In April 2022, he and American rapper iayze began an online altercation culminating in the release of diss tracks like "3piece" and "no children 2 (I'm him)".
+In April 2022, he and rapper Iayze began an online altercation culminating in the release of diss tracks like "3piece" and "No Children 2 (I'm Him)".
+In the same month, on April 29, 2022, he would appear on producer Whethan's studio album Midnight, where he was featured on the track "MENTAL" with other fellow artist Glaive.
 In July 2022, he released his debut studio album Genesis with appearances from rappers Destroy Lonely and Sgpwes.

-In September 2022, he appeared on KA$HDAMI's mixtape World Damination on the track "Relax".
+In September 2022, he appeared on Ka$hdami's mixtape World Damination on the track "Relax".